g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 import micropython
 import utime
 ```
-Then you have to conect to your wifi and Adafruit MQTT server but to be able to do that first we need to create variabls to serv that porpuse
+Then you have to conect to your wifi and Adafruit MQTT server but to be able to do that first we need to create variabls to serv that porpuse, the we can connect to wife and set up the MQTT clinte.
 ```Python=
 # WiFi and Adafruit IO credentials
 wifi_ssid = 'Your wifi name'